 A higher than normal level of glucose in the blood.
 Symptoms include feeling thirsty and hungry, and increased urination.
 Over time, hyperglycaemia also increases the risk of eye, gum, nerve, kidney and cardiovascular disease.

 A lower than normal level of glucose in the blood – usually less than 3.5 mmol/litre.
 The symptoms of a hypo include feeling dizzy (or even losing consciousness), feeling tired, feeling hungry, shaking and sweating.
 It is important to recognise the warning signs of a hypo.

 A medicine (tablet) that lowers blood glucose levels in people with type 2 diabetes through improving the action of insulin.

 Another name for kidney disease.
 Type 2 diabetes can cause the small blood vessels in the kidneys to be damaged so that they stop working properly.
 The earliest sign is having a protein called albumin in the urine.

 Damage or disease that affects the nerves.
 Type 2 diabetes can cause neuropathy as a result of damage to the small blood vessels that supply nerves.
 Because nerves affect all parts of the body, neuropathy can have a number of effects.

 In the UK, medicines are licensed to show that they work well enough and are safe enough to be used for specific conditions and groups of people.
 Some medicines can also be helpful for conditions or people they do not have a licence for.
-This is called 'off‑label' use.
+This is called off‑label use.
 Off‑label use might also mean the medicine is taken at a different dose or in a different way to the licence, such as using a cream or taking a tablet.
-There is more information about licensing medicines on NHS Choices.
+There is more information about licensing medicines on the NHS website.

 An eye condition where the retina (the seeing part of the eye) is damaged.
-Type 2 diabetes can cause the small blood vessels around the retina to become blocked or leaky, or grow in the wrong way, so that light can't pass through properly.
+Type 2 diabetes can cause the small blood vessels around the retina to become blocked or leaky, or grow in the wrong way, so that light cannot pass through properly.